Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 2. Presence Of High Competition

-One of the major reasons why new sites do not appear on the first pages of search engines is because of high competition.
+One of the major reasons new sites do not appear on search engines’ first pages is high competition.
 To combat this problem, you must conduct proper keyword research and find the ones with a high search volume but low competition.
 Many search engine optimisers will bear great results if you pull this trick well.

 We have noticed that even when a new website has an impressive number of keywords, it might be ranked lower.
 Google does not like taking chances with new websites, even with high-volume keywords.
 You will mostly come across old and trusted websites on the first page.

 Some experts suggest that new websites should use low-competition keywords with low search volume.
-The chances of ranking higher with keywords having a low search volume are greater as they are relatively less risky.
-You must try several methods to check what works best for your website.
+As they are relatively less risky, keywords with low search volume have greater chances of ranking higher.
+You must try several methods to find what works best for your website.

 Once you start to gain organic traffic, the Google algorithm will check your content quality and enhance the page ranking by reducing the Google sandbox period.